g0kuluppal08/Booking-App/README.md

 - **Responsive Design**: Optimized for use across different devices, providing a smooth experience for both users and administrators.

 - **Functionality for Users**:
-Users can search for available courts based on centres, sport, date, and time slots, and book available courts.
-Users can only select centers that are available in the database.
-After selecting a center, users will only see sports that are offered at that specific center.
+Users can search for available courts based on centres, sport, date, and time slots, and book available courts.Users can only select centers that are available in the database.After selecting a center, users will only see sports that are offered at that specific center.

 ## Technologies Used